OHDSI/OhdsiReportGenerator/README.md

 # to run the report generator with a demo set of results
 conDet <- OhdsiReportGenerator:::getExampleConnectionDetails()

+# render a quarto template report with the results in the
+# example database for targetId 1, comparatorId 2 and outcomeId 3.
 generatePresentationMultiple(
     server = conDet$server(),
     username = conDet$user(),